With unfortunate regularity, flooding occurs in many locations. Ask your questions about flood preparedness, mitigation, response or recovery here.

 'sump' when there is no water in the basement and hasn't been in a day?
 Recently, 2 days ago,we experienced flooding in my area.
 About 4 to 6 inches filled my basement.
 Second question, Should the pump sound as if it comes on when nothing (no flooding) has

-Wayne County Michigan floods Posted over 3 years ago
+Wayne County Michigan floods Posted almost 4 years ago

 We live in Boulder and our vented crawlspace was flooded in the recent disaster.
 The flooding occurred when the water table rose.
 We waited, and the flooding receded when the water table lowered.
 We are using a commercial fan to exhaust air from the crawlspace in an attempt to dry it.
 We are on a very long waiting lists for help from remediation companies.
 In the meantime, should we remove the wet fiberglass insulation from the walls and ceiling of the crawlspace?
 Where can we learn more about whether the crawlspace should be insulated (once it dries out) and what type of insulation is appropriate.
 Thanks